almachelouche/middleman/content/email/AU/Prospect/012/Ranger_merged.md

 segmentif = ["(user.CustomAttribute['IMD'] == 'P1')"]

 	title='''The service you'll love, guaranteed'''
 	copy='''We know that a new car is a big decision <%${user.CustomAttribute['FullName']}%>, so our job isn't done once you pick up your car.<br /><br />With <a href="https://www.ford.com.au/owners/service/calculator?edm/" name="calculator1"	style="text-decoration:underline; color:#2d96cd">Ford's Service Price Promise</a>&#8308;, you'll know what you're going to pay for a standard service before you go in.
 But the service doesn't stop there.
 You can get State Auto Club Roadside Assistance and Membership&#8309; for up to 7 years from Autoclub participating dealers.
 Ford also has a Free Loan Car program&#8310;, so we can keep you on the road whilst your car is being serviced.
 After all, that's what service should be.<br /><br />So don't wait.
-Check out the latest offers on the Ford Ranger 4x4 XLT Double Cab Pick-Up 3.2L Diesel Manual today.''' cta1_text='''LATEST OFFER'''
+Check out the latest offers on the Ford Ranger 4x4 XLT Double Cab Pick-up 3.2L Diesel with FREE AUTO today.''' cta1_text='''LATEST OFFER'''
 	cta1_url='''https://www.ford.com.au/latest-offer/4x4-xlt-double-cab-pick-up-3-2l-diesel/'''
 	cta1_link_name = '''moreinfo2'''